 On-site amenities and delivery services make this an ideal choice for active adults.
 They can enjoy having services such as pet care, auto repair, or meal delivery available on demand.

-If you or your loved one should choose an Independent Living community, you can expect to choose from a private apartment that ranges from a studio apartment to a spacious two-bedroom home.
+When you choose independent living you will have a few housing options.
+Housing can vary from a private studio to a spacious two-bedroom apartment.
 Residences may be available for either purchase or rent, depending on the community.

-While all Independent Living communities offer a variety of services and amenities, there are some differences between the types of communities available for you to choose between.
+All independent living residences offer a variety of services and amenities.
+There are several differences between the types of communities available for you to choose from.

-Active adult communities are aimed at people who are 55 and older, and they're often targeted to appeal to baby boomers.
-These communities may consist of single-family homes, multi-family homes, townhomes, condos, or a mixture of different housing types.
+Active adult communities are aimed at people who are aged 55 and older.
+The target market for these communities is the baby boomer generation.
+This senior living option may consist of single-family homes, multi-family homes, townhomes, condos, or a mixture of different housing types.